 - Google Docs gives the user too much flexibility with styling, which means documents aren't consistent and end up being hard to read.
 We find that many users don't utilize much of this functionality because it's too overwhelming.

 Tettra is for evergreen documents

 - Tettra excels at helping you organize your evergreen documents and makes them easily accessible in the context of conversations.
 We even help surface pages that might be out of date with out Stale Pages report.

 Tettra keeps your team updated with notifications and helps your team passively share knowledge

 - Tettra's Slack Channel notifications help to make sure your team reads what you write by pushing your documents into the place where every one is hanging out all day

-- Digest emails and the dashboard help your team passively keep up with what's getting shared
+- Digest emails and the Recent Activity page help your team passively keep up with what's getting shared

 Tettra has viewing analytics